Coding-with-Callie/coding-with-callie-website/README.md

 ### Create a new branch to work off
 * Create a new branch.
 This is switched to immediately after running the command.
-The new branch name should follow the format developers-full-name/ticket-description
+The new branch name should follow the format as below

       git checkout -b <developers-full-name/ticket-description>
 * Push the new branch to GitHub